FAIRmat-NFDI/nomad-docs/docs/howto/manage/program/graph_api.md

 }
 ```

-The response may look like the following.
+The response, a plain list of upload IDs, will look something like:

 ```json
 {